 Step 5: Don’t Forget to Cool the Drill

 If you’re on your own and can’t hold the drill bit in one hand, the wood pattern in the other, and cool the drill bit at the same time, then you can stop from time to time and spray some water on it.
-Make sure not to pour water into the motorized section of the drill.
+Just make sure not to pour water into the motorized section of the drill.

-Another trick you could use to keep the drill cool is holding a wet sponge under it.
+Another trick you can use to keep the drill cool is holding a wet sponge under it.
 That way, you’re not only preventing the drill from overheating, but you are also catching the dust and debris produced by the tile.
 Not to mention, you’re preventing the water from pouring down the wall and all over the floor.

 Step 6: Change the Bit When You Hit the Wall

 You’ve cut through the tile and hit the wall surface without creating any damage.
 You can breathe a sigh of relief now.
 You’re almost there; all you need to do now is bore through the wall and then mount the accents.

 Keep drilling slowly to avoid crashing into the wall surface.
 If this happens, your anchor will not hold properly, and the accents will be loose.
 You might change the drill bit if you feel that the one you’re using is not that effective.
 The secret, however, is to keep the drill slow and steady and you’ll be able to bore a hole even with a drill bit meant for tile.